-Best iPhone 14/14 Pro cases 2022: Top covers for your phone
+Best iPhone 14/14 Pro cases 2022: Top covers to protect your shiny new phone

-(Pocket-lint) - With every new iPhone model comes a fresh wave of cases and covers, and for the iPhone 14 and iPhone 14 Pro, that's no different.
+With every new iPhone model comes a fresh wave of cases and covers, and for the iPhone 14 and iPhone 14 Pro, that's no different.
 There's a plethora of options out there from a multitude of different companies.
 And they've arguably never been more important.

 As buyers tend to keep their phones for longer - and spend more money on them than before - protecting that investment and ensuring it gets through its 2-3 years of service (or even longer) is virtually a necessity.
 Trying to make sense of all the options available can be something of a challenge though.
 So in this guide, we'll show you some of our favourites.

-Whether you're after a simple designer-brand number, a leather wallet, a protective shell or one that compliments the design of your phone the best, our pick of options covers it all.
-We've tested a number of different cases already, and will continue to add to this list as we try more, bringing you the best of what's available to buy.
+Whether you're after a simple designer-brand number, a leather wallet, a protective shell or one that compliments the design of your phone the best, our pick of options covers them all.
+We've tested a number of different cases already, and will continue to add to this list as we try more and bringing you the best of what's available.

 It's worth noting, all of the following are generally available for all models in the iPhone 14 series; that includes the iPhone 14, iPhone 14 Plus, iPhone 14 Pro and iPhone 14 Pro Max.